Jo Hyeon-woo

-Jo Hyeon-woo (조현우; born 25 September 1991) is a South Korean footballer who plays as goalkeeper for K League 1 club Ulsan HD and the South Korea national team.
+Jo Hyeon-woo (조현우; born 25 September 1991) is a South Korean professional footballer who plays as goalkeeper for K League 1 club Ulsan HD and the South Korea national team.

 Early life

 Jo was raised by his mother and father who was a gymnast in Seoul.
 Jo decided to become a goalkeeper when he saw Kim Byung-ji's lead while watching 1998 France in elementary.
 He later said, "I was excited about playing football after watching the World Cup as I could be someone else's dream."
 In his fifth grade, the football coach of Shinjeong Elementary School Ham Sang-heon asked for the best goalkeeper in the schoolyard as he was worried he would not have a goalkeeper.
 The children pointed to Jo.
 The coach tested Jo by making him save several shots.
 This would be the beginning of his career.
 He has been the main goalkeeper and has played in national tournaments ever since.
 In response, his old coach said "It was not once or twice that teams won because of Jo's success in the penalty shoot-out".